hiddenSymmetries/simsopt/docs/source/example_single_stage.rst

         if comm.rank == 0:
             print(*args, **kwargs)

 The input parameters are given by

-    MAXITER_stage_2 = 10

-this selects the maximum number of iterations for the initial stage 2 optimization
+1. :python:`MAXITER_stage_2 = 10`, which selects the maximum number of
+   iterations for the initial stage 2 optimization.

-    MAXITER_single_stage = 10

-this selects the maximum number of iterations for the single stage optimization
+2. :python:`MAXITER_single_stage = 10`, which selects the maximum number
+   of iterations for the single stage optimization.

-    max_mode = 1

-this selects the maximum poloidal and toroidal modes on the surface being optimized with VMEC
+3. :python:`max_mode = 1`, which selects the maximum poloidal and
+   toroidal modes on the surface being optimized with VMEC.

-    vmec_input_filename = os.path.join(parent_path, 'inputs', 'input.nfp4_QH_warm_start')

-initial VMEC input file
+4. :python:`vmec_input_filename = os.path.join(parent_path, 'inputs', 'input.nfp4_QH_warm_start')`, which represents the initial VMEC input file.

-    ncoils = 3

-number of coils per field period
+5. :python:`ncoils = 3`:  the number of coils per field period.

-    aspect_ratio_target = 7.0

-target aspect ratio for the VMEC surface.
+6. :python:`aspect_ratio_target = 7.0`:  target aspect ratio for the VMEC surface.

-    coils_objective_weight = 1e+3

-the weight given to the coils objective function with respect to the stage 1 optimization.
+7. :python:`coils_objective_weight = 1e+3`: the weight given to the coils
+   objective function with respect to the stage 1 optimization.
 The remaining input parameters follow the convention of the stage 2 optimization script.